dmadugu12/dmadugu12/README.md

 - 👋 Hi, I’m @dmadugu12.
 A Web Developer with 4+ years experience looking to collaborate on some interesting Laravel Projects.
-I'm new to working with Open Source projects, so I'm really exciteda about this.
+I'm new to working with Open Source projects, so I'm really excited about this.
 Just like everyone, I'm here to learn, collaborate and exchange ideas.

 <!---